4Q510–511: Physical state of the scrolls

 There are two versions of Songs of the Sage, traditionally titled Songs of the Sagea (4Q510) and Songs of the Sageb (4Q511).
 The text is highly fragmentary, with portions of only eleven out of twenty-one columns extant.
 There are seven extant fragments of Songs of the Sagea and 215 of Songs of the Sageb.
 There is some disagreement about how these fragments should be ordered.

 Date and provenance

 Based on paleographical considerations the scroll is usually dated to the late first century BCE.
 Its terminology indicates that it is a sectarian composition.

 Cosmology

 The text assumes that the world is populated with evil angels under the dominion of Beliel, a figure (like Satan) of ultimate personified evil.
-The Instructor of the community is charged with reciting the words of this liturgy to keep these forces at bay: "And I, the Instructor, proclaim His glorious splendor so as to frighten and to te[riffy] all the spirits of the destroying angels, spirits of the bastards, demons, Lilith, howlers, and [desert dweller...] and those which fall upon men without warning to lead them astray from a spirit of understanding."
+The Instructor of the community is charged with reciting the words of this liturgy to keep these forces at bay: "And I, the Instructor, proclaim His glorious splendor so as to frighten and to te[rify] all the spirits of the destroying angels, spirits of the bastards, demons, Lilith, howlers, and [desert dweller...] and those which fall upon men without warning to lead them astray from a spirit of understanding."